1 killed as police use water cannon and tear gas on Imran Khan supporters in Lahore - ExBulletin

 1 killed as police use water cannon and tear gas on Imran Khan supporters in Lahore

-A Pakistani Tehreek-e-Insaf (PTI) party activist was killed on Wednesday in a crackdown on supporters of ousted Prime Minister Imran Khan who gathered outside his residence in Lahore, defying a government ban on gatherings in the city.
+By Press Trust of India: A Pakistani Tehreek-e-Insaf (PTI) party activist was killed on Wednesday in a crackdown on supporters of ousted Prime Minister Imran Khan who gathered outside his residence in Lahore, defying the government ban on gatherings in the city.

 The police fired tear gas and used water cannons to disperse the PTI activists.
 The party, however, claimed its “peaceful” workers were arrested after reports emerged that the provincial capital had been placed under Article 144, banning public gatherings.